MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-users-permissions.md

 This section has been moved to [Licensing in Dynamics 365 Business Central](/dynamics365/business-central/dev-itpro/deployment/licensing).
 -->

-## Managing Users and Licenses in On-premises Deployments
+## Manage users and licenses in on-premises deployments

 For on-premises deployments, the number of user licenses is specified in the license file (.flf).
 When an administrator or Microsoft partner uploads the license file, the administrator can specify which users can sign in to [!INCLUDE[prod_short](includes/prod_short.md)].